HEART SERVICES

 Cardiac Catheterization

-What is Heart Catheterization?
+What is a Cardiac Catheterization?

-What is Heart Catheterization?
+What is a Cardiac Catheterization?

-• Coronary artery disease affects the blood vessels that bring blood and oxygen to the heart.
-Heart catheterization can be used to measure the blood flow in a diseased coronary artery to determine if it is preventing the heart from getting enough oxygen.
-Doctors can then use catheterization to perform an angioplasty, which uses a tiny balloon to create more space within the artery to improve blood flow.
-The catheter can even be used to place a stent to keep the artery open afterwards.
+• Atherosclerosis a condition that occurs when fatty substances block or narrow the blood vessels affecting blood and oxygen flow to the heart.
+Coronary artery disease is caused by atherosclerosis.
+A cardiac catheterization can be used to evaluate blood flow in a diseased coronary artery to determine if it is preventing the heart from getting enough oxygen.
+During this procedure, doctors can then perform an angioplasty, which uses a tiny balloon to create more space within the artery to improve blood flow, or to place a stent to keep the artery open.

-Types of Heart Catheterization
+Types of Cardiac Catheterization

 Types

-The two main types heart catheterization are:
+The two main types cardiac catheterization are:

 • Right heart catheterization (RHC).
-RHC involves inserting the catheter into a blood vessel in the neck, leg, or arm to reach the right side of the heart.
+RHC involves inserting the catheter into a venous blood vessel in the neck, leg, or arm to reach the right side of the heart.

-How is a Heart Catheterization Procedure Performed?
+How is a Cardiac Catheterization Procedure Performed?

 Procedure

-Heart catheterization takes between 30 and 60 minutes and uses the following procedure:
+Typically, a Cardiac catheterization takes between 30 and 60 minutes and uses the following procedure:

 1. A nurse will clean and shave the area in which the catheter will be inserted.
 You may also be asked to remove jewelry.